Using the Student Email List for Recruitment

 Avoid beginning with general statements that may make your email sound like SPAM.
 For example, do not start with a general statement or question like “Would you like to participate in a survey?” or “I need your help”.
 To avoid being confused with SPAM it is best to start off with a brief statement indicating that you are conducting a research survey and the purpose of your survey.

-Yes, all research projects using this email list must receive IRB approval prior to recruiting participants.
-The researcher must bring a copy of his/her IRB approval letter to Paul Chauvet.
+Yes, all research projects using this email list must receive HREB approval prior to recruiting participants.
+The researcher must bring a copy of his/her HREB approval letter to Paul Chauvet.

 How long will it take to get my email sent out?